If it works, it's no longer AI

 No other software technology is currently as underestimated and overestimated as AI.
 Why?

 We love magic!
-Although we know that real magic doesn't even exist, we attend the numerous shows by the millions.
+Although we know that real magic doesn't exist, we attend the numerous shows millions of times.
 When the supposed magic behind the scenes is revealed to be simple mechanics, we are very disappointed.
 Deep down, we humans have a longing for real magic.

 What AI can already do today